 Vocational Education and Training Institutes: Vocational education and training (VET) gives students practical skills for their careers.
 The VET sector is divided into two sections: a nationally recognised government system of Technical and Further Education (TAFE); and private providers.
 TAFE is the largest provider of tertiary education courses in Australia with about 250 institutes and over a million students including about 41,000 international students.
 The awards in VET sector are: certificates, advanced certificates, associate diplomas, and diplomas.
 Typically, a VET/TAFE course takes two years of study.
 Studying at TAFE level is also a way of gaining entry – termed a pathway – to Australia’s universities.
 Most TAFE institutes have arrangements with specific universities, enabling students to gain credit for a portion of their study undertaken at TAFE.
 The VET courses include computing, design, pilot training, business management, hospitality and tourism and many other courses.

-Universities (higher education): There are 43 universities in Australia (40 Australian universities, 2 international universities, and 1 private specialty university), which offer both undergraduate and postgraduate programs.
+Universities and higher education colleges: There are 43 universities in Australia (40 Australian universities, 2 international universities, and 1 private specialty university), which offer both undergraduate and postgraduate programs.
 The most popular courses of study for international students have been in the fields of Business, Administration and Economics, followed by Science, then Arts, Humanities and Social Sciences.
 A Bachelor degree generally takes three years, and can also be done in only two years in some universities with fewer days holiday.
 The majority of the structures offer the opportunity to combine two qualifications in that you will be able to finish a university with a two qualifications or a “Double Degree” by studying one more year.
 For example: Bachelor Degree of IT & Business in 4 years.
 After finishing an undergraduate degree, you can get then continue on to a graduate degree either in Master or PhD.
 The Master and Doctorate are intensive studies and in general include research with supervision.
 In general, the time of duration of the Graduate Certificates is 6 months, Master is 1 year, Master Honor is 1.5 year, and Doctorate is 3 years.
 However these degrees are not measured by time but by subjects/ courses taken, therefore depending on how many subjects/courses you are doing per semester, it may impact the time it takes to complete them.
 Most of these postgraduate courses however, do have a time limit to complete.

 You can find out more about each State and Territory education system by viewing their web sites.